hedixia/KernelTreelets_v5/README.md

 The paper is accepted by Advances in Data Science and Adaptive Analysis.
 The most recent test version is at https://github.com/hedixia/KernelTreelets_v5.

-This repo is only for testing the examples in the paper above.
+Examples in the paper are included as jupyter notebooks.
-The implementation may not be fully optimized and it is still under construction as the setup files are not yet finished.
+The implementation may not be fully optimized.
-Currently it can be used by copying all files in the main folder with .py extensions to the path of the executed file.
+Prior to running the notebooks, you may need to install Kernel Treelets with command 'pip install KernelTreelets'.

 For more infomation about Kernel Method, see (https://en.wikipedia.org/wiki/Kernel_method).